fish-shell/fish-shell/doc_src/index.rst

 Sometimes this may be unwanted, especially that tokens can disappear after expansion.
 In those cases, you should double-quote variables - ``echo "$c"word``.

-This also happens after `command substitution <#expand-command-substitution>`_.
+This also happens after :ref:`command substitution <expand-command-substitution>`.
 To avoid tokens disappearing there, make the inner command return a trailing newline, or store the output in a variable and double-quote it.

 E.g.